Gerrit Th. Rietveld, Aluminium Chair

 Gerrit Th.
 Rietveld (1888-1964)

-Aluminium chair
+Aluminium side/table chair

 Exhibited: Rome Italy, museum MAXXI,Rietveld’s Universe 2011.